Skip to content

 bm profiles list

-List all embedded profiles.
+List available profiles.

 bm profiles list